 Remember earlier when we spoke about how sweating is your body’s way of cooling itself down.
 That’s what you need to remember whenever you eat hot or spicy food.
 Rather than asking yourself “is excessive sweating genetic?” you should instead consider how wise it is to put really hot foods into your body.

 Alcohol can increase the effects of hot food on your body, as it widens the blood vessels and stimulates your sweat glands.
-If excessive sweating only occurs when you’re eating hot food, you don’t need to worry about the condition being genetic.
+If excessive sweating only occurs when you’re eating hot food, you don’t need to worry about the condition is genetic.

 The Final Word